allegro/blog/_posts/2021-10-22-async_programming_python.md

 operating system API which is good for this article.
 Read more about `selectors` module in [the Python documentation](https://docs.python.org/3/library/selectors.html#module-selectors).

-Basically we can register an event we want to wait for using the `register` method, then we wait for any registered event to happen using the `select` method.
+Firstly we can register an event we want to wait for using the `register` method, then we wait for any registered event to happen using the `select` method.
 Python standard library provides us with `DefaultSelector` which is an alias for the most efficient implementation on the current platform, so that we don’t have to dive into low level details if we don’t want to.

-### Simplest async application
+### The simplest async application
 For the sake of simplicity of the examples I won’t use `Selector` and I won’t try to create an async http client from scratch.
-There are simply too many unrelated low level details.
-Surprisingly, the simplest GET request consists of numerous blocking operations.
-Instead, I propose the simplest and most easily controllable blocking operation there is: waiting for user input.
+There are plainly too many unrelated low level details.
+Surprisingly, event the most common GET request consists of numerous blocking operations.
+Instead, I propose the most basic and most easily controllable blocking operation there is: waiting for user input.

 Let’s replace the complicated `selector` with a simple `input` function and